-Having given due consideration to the definitions of scholar-artist or literati artist given by modern art historians, this book will mainly adopt “scholar-artist,” a term shared by Susan Bush and Robert Harrist, to refer to Ouyang Xiu, Su, Huang, and their circles of art producers, who were both literati-officials and artists in various senses.
-Occasionally, this book will also use the term “literati” and “scholar-officials.”
-Traditionally, scholar-artists were expected to learn from Confucian classics, govern with philosophies acquired from the classics, read, paint, write, drink tea and/or alcohol, burn aromatic substances, play chess, and the qin… These mental and physical pursuits define who they were and simultaneously help us identify what makes a scholar-artist.
-“Literati painters” or “scholar painters” were only part of their identities or labels, since these people also drank tea, made tea, and burnt aromatic substances to create ephemeral forms of art.
-They came to close associations with each other in their own times and had frequent correspondences and interactions.
-Consequently, the scope of this book will be larger than that of studies on traditional arts in relatively permanent forms such as painting and calligraphy, as we will consider other art forms, mainly tea, qin, and aromatic substances, which usually do not leave permanent records directly.
+Having given due consideration to the definitions of scholar-artist or literati artist given by modern art historians, this book adopts “scholar-artist,” a term suggested by Susan Bush and Robert Harrist, to refer to Ouyang Xiu, Su, Huang, and their circles of art producers, who were both literati-officials and artists in various senses.
+Occasionally, this book uses the term “literati” and “scholar-officials.”
+Traditionally, scholar-artists were expected to learn from Confucian classics, govern with philosophies acquired from the classics, read, paint, write, drink tea or alcohol, burn aromatic substances, play chess, and the qin.
+These mental and physical pursuits defined who they were and today help us identify what made a scholar-artist.
+“Literati painters” or “scholar painters” were only part of their identities or labels since these people also drank tea, made tea, and burned aromatic substances to create ephemeral art forms.
+They had close associations with each other and had frequent correspondences and interactions.
+Consequently, the scope of this book is broader than that of studies of traditional arts in relatively permanent forms such as painting and calligraphy, as we will consider other art forms, mainly tea, qin, and aromatic substances, which usually do not leave behind traces in the archaeological and textual record.

-The term scholar-artists are also applied to Huizong and Cai Jing.
-As an emperor, perhaps Huizong should not be identified as a literatus official, although he was very erudite and skillful in almost all types of literati arts.
-Whether Cai Jing was the “Cai” in the list of “four great calligraphers” has been controversial, but he demonstrated artistic abilities that could rival that of Cai Xiang.
-The sociological theories mentioned above provide new insights for us to look into the cases of Huizong and Cai Jing.
-They may not fit into the long-held definitions of scholar-artists, but if we take the formation of the scholar-artist communities as a process full of interactive and changing elements, it is possible and worth the effort to explore how Huizong and Cai Jing shaped the formation of one particular scholar-artist community.
-This book will not adopt a fixed and static view of the scholar-artist communities and will not easily exclude those who are traditionally identified not as scholar-artists, because these will limit our scope of investigating how the communities were formed and changed.
+The term scholar-artist is also applied to Huizong and Cai Jing.
+As an emperor, Huizong should perhaps not be identified as an official of the literati, although he was very erudite and skilful in almost every type of art associated with this class of person.
+Whether Cai Jing was the “Cai” in the list of “four great calligraphers” has been controversial, but he demonstrated artistic abilities that could rival Cai Xiang’s.
+The sociological theories mentioned above provide new insights into the cases of Huizong and Cai Jing.
+They may not fit into the long-held definitions of scholar-artists.
+However, if we take the formation of the scholar-artist communities as a process characterised by interactive and changing elements, it is possible and worth exploring how Huizong and Cai Jing shaped the formation of one particular scholar-artist community.
+This book does not adopt a fixed and static view of the scholar-artist communities and does not readily exclude those traditionally not identified as scholar-artists because this would limit the investigation of how the communities were formed and changed.

 Community formation involving people, materials, experiences, and ephemeral practices

-Beyond of the mental and the physical reasons that bind people together, there may be the third element that is worth investigation: the ephemeral, which includes the actions/practices and sensorial experiences.
-How the ephemeral practices and sensorial experiences connect the scholar-artists is a key question in this book.
-For example, art historian Max Loehr offered a good summation of Su’s social circle, including the Wen Tong, Li Gonglin, Wang Shen, Huang Tingjian, and Mi Fu.
-How and why the formation of this coterie or community took place, however, involved a variety of reasons.
-For example, factional or partisan politics compel officials who shared similar interests to bind together as they face the same enemies.
-Officials who shared the same objectives, out of the concerns of public good, would choose to create their own circles.
-These reasons can be categorized as the mental ones that bind these people together.
-But a community that connects people through their shared sensorial experiences and actions, such as how they performed tea-making incense-burning, and qin-playing together and came up with similar experiences awaits further research.
+Beyond the ideological and material factors that bind communities, there is a third element that is worthy of investigation – ephemeral experiences.
+Ephemera include actions/practices and sensorial experiences.
+How ephemeral practices and sensory experiences connected the scholar-artists is a central question in this book.
+For example, art historian Max Loehr offered an excellent summation of Su’s social circle, including Wen Tong, Li Gonglin, Wang Shen, Huang Tingjian, and Mi Fu.
+How and why this coterie or community formed involved a variety of reasons.
+For example, factional or partisan politics compel officials with similar interests to bind together as they face the same enemies.
+Officials who shared the same objectives, out of concern for the public good, would choose to create their circles.
+These reasons for coming together as a community can be categorised as ideological.
+However, communities that connect people through shared sensory experiences and actions, such as making tea, burning incense, and playing qin together, require study.